A million dollar smile is great and all, but what about getting one as an adult?

 Smile Direct has a mixed bag of reviews depending on what third-party website you look at.
 For example, they don’t rate so well on Consumer Affairs, but Trustpilot gives them a better score.
 This mixed bag is largely due to their mixed customer support experience.
 But they do have thousands of those reviews, so we’re pretty confident in their score.

 Meanwhile, SmilePath doesn’t seem to have lots of reviews at first glance.
-But when you account for the fact that they also operate under the name AlignerCo in the States, they have a pretty solid sampling of reviews.
+But when you account for the fact that they also operate under the name AlignerCo in the States, and Straight My Teeth in the U.K., they have a pretty solid sampling of reviews.
 Their score is a bit higher than Smile Direct’s, but for the most part, both companies receive pretty good rankings from their customers.

 As with any purchase, there’s always the nagging question: what if it doesn’t work out?
-SmilePath and Smile Direct both have very individualized approaches for refunds and satisfaction guarantees.
+SmilePath and Smile Direct take very different approaches to guaranteeing your treatment.

-Smile Direct gives you 30 days to change your mind about your nighttime aligners.
+Smile Direct also offers a refund on their impression kits for those not qualified for treatment, but they take their refunds a step further.
+Smile Direct gives you 30 days to change your mind about your aligners.
 If you try it out and decide it’s not right for you, you can return them for a full refund.

-To be eligible for this warranty, you must check in with your assigned doctor every 90 days and follow your prescribed treatment to a T. You have to wear your aligners for 10 hours each night (so slightly before you actually go to sleep) and switch each aligner as scheduled.
+To be eligible for this warranty, you must check in with your assigned doctor every 90 days and follow your prescribed treatment to a T. You have to wear your aligners the prescribed daily amount, and switch each aligner as scheduled.
 If you’ve followed your treatment, then all requests for re-evaluation must be submitted within 30 days of finishing treatment to be eligible for the warranty.

 Which Is the Best Home Aligner for You?